sabracallahan/sabracallahan/README.md

 ### 👋 Hi, I'm Sabra

- - 🐾 I started my journey into data analytics in the most unlikely of places, a dog park.
+ - 🐾 I started my curiosity of data analytics in the most unlikely of places, a dog park.
 My very large puppy broke my finger as he jumped around with the zoomies, my hand securely in his collar.
  - ⚡️ While recovering, I read multiple news articles with graphics interpreting complex data.
 I became intrigued with the storytelling that could be accomplished with data visualization.
 I was hooked!